slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9803-1/packetizer_raw_output.md

 Add explicit language stating that if the 'policy' attribute is absent, it MUST be interpreted as 'false'.

+**Severity:** Medium
+  *Basis:* Ambiguity in default behavior can lead to interoperability issues if different implementations handle the absence of the attribute inconsistently.

+**Confidence:** High

 ---

 ## Report 4: 9803-1-4